Adityanath takes oath as Uttar Pradesh CM; Maurya, Pathak made deputy CMs | Politics

 Former IPS officer Aseem Arun, Daya Shankar Singh, Nitin Agarwal and Kalyan Singh's grandson Sandip Singh have been made ministers of state (independent charge).

-Apart from former deputy CM Dinesh Sharma, these include Satish Mahana, Ramapati Shastri, Siddarth Nath Singh and Srikant Sharma.

-There is speculation that either Mahana or Shastri could get Assembly Speaker’s post.
-Both are eight-time MLAs.

-Shastri was appointed the pro-tem speaker by the Governor for administering the oaths to the new MLAs.
+Shastri was appointed pro-tem speaker by the Governor for administering the oath to the new MLAs.

-Some other names doing the rounds in political circles also did not figure in the list of ministers.

-Excited BJP supporters had started thronging the venue after its gates were opened at 11 am, hours before the ceremony was to begin.
+Excited BJP supporters started thronging the venue when the gates opened at 11 am, hours before the ceremony was to begin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)